 Most In-Demand Cloud Skills for 2019

-The demand for talent with experience delivering, troubleshooting, securing and managing cloud services has increased significantly year over year.
+The demand for talent with experience delivering, troubleshooting, securing, and managing both established and cutting-edge cloud services has increased significantly year over year.
 IT professionals with cloud expertise and certifications are able to command higher pay, and top candidates typically field multiple offers.
-Because innovation and development happens so much faster in the cloud, it’s worth it to hire or train the talent you need to become a cloud fluent organization in 2019 and beyond.
+Because innovation and development happen so much faster in the cloud, it’s worth it to hire or train the talent you need to become a cloud fluent organization in 2019 and beyond.